Geometric invariants of locally compact groups: the homotopical perspective: Introduction

-Once we define~$\TopS^n(G)$, it will be straightforward to see how it refines property~$\mathrm C_n$ of Abels and Tiemeyer: $G$~is of type $\mathrm C_n$ if and only if $0\in \TopS^n(G)$ (see Propostion~\ref{prop.zerocharacter}).
-It will however not be nearly as obvious that our theory recovers the classical~$\Sigma^n(G)$ of Bieri, Neumann, Renz and Strebel for discrete groups; this is our first main result (Theorem~\ref{thm.sigmasmatch} in the text):
+It is not nearly as obvious that our theory recovers the classical~$\Sigma^n(G)$ of Bieri, Neumann, Renz and Strebel for discrete groups.
+This is our first main result (Theorem~\ref{thm.sigmasmatch} in the text):

 \begin{mainthm}[The classical $\Sigma^n$] If $G$~is a discrete group, then for every $n\in \NN$, we have

 \end{mainthm}